 10. Female Furies

 Not every girl group is sugar, spice, and everything nice.
-The Female Furies made their debut 1972, created by Jack Kirby.
+The Female Furies made their debut in 1972, created by Jack Kirby.
 Trained by Granny Goodness, these New Gods of Apokolips are an elite strike force loyal to Darkseid.
 The women are strong and fearless, and often bicker with one another to establish dominance.

 9. The Mary Janes

 The Mary Janes are an all-girl rock band that was started on Earth-65 by Em Jay Watson.
-Spider-Woman, aka Gwen Stacy, is the drummer in the group, and the Mary Janes became famous because of a fight breaking out during one of their concerts in which Spider-Woman showed up to stop the action.
+Spider-Woman, AKA Gwen Stacy, is the drummer in the group, and the Mary Janes became famous because of a fight breaking out during one of their concerts in which Spider-Woman showed up to stop the action.

 Originally formed as a limited-time team in Marvel’s Secret Wars, A-Force remained a team in the main continuity, uniting a wide variety of Marvel’s strongest female heroes.
 A-Force is the first all-female team of Avengers, but also included notable members of the X-Men, Runaways, Guardians of the Galaxy, and Inhumans.

 In Secret Wars, the series basically included every female hero, but when the team reunited in the 616, it was much smaller.
 Led by She-Hulk, A-Force also introduced the cosmic heroine Singularity, and the short-lived Dazzler Thor, who survived the events of Secret Wars only to succumb to the M-Pox Virus.